jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 ## --set-selections

-Read configuration of alternatives on standard  input in the format generated by `--get-selections` and reconfigure them accordingly (since version 1.15.0).
+Read configuration of alternatives on standard  input in the format generated by `--get-selections` and reconfigure them accordingly.

 ## --query name

-Display information about the link group like `--display` does, but in a machine parseable way (since version 1.15.0, see section QUERY FORMAT below).
+Display information about the link group like `--display` does, but in a machine parseable way.

 ## --list name

-Display all targets of the link group.
+Display the list of paths to the alternatives of the link group.

 ## --config name